otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Message type (BYTE)
   This message has type 0x04.

+K (BYTE)
+   The number of user profiles present in this message.
+This value is optional.

+User Profile (USER-PROF)
+  All 'K' user profiles created as described in the section "Creating a User Profile" of the OTRv4 specification.
+This value is optional.

+J (BYTE)
+   The number of prekey profiles present in this message.
+This value is optional.

+Prekey Profile (PREKEY-PROF)
+  All 'J' prekey profiles created as described in the section "Creating a User Profile" of the OTRv4 specification.
+This value is optional.

 N (BYTE)
    The number of prekey messages present in this message.

 Prekey messages (DATA)
    All 'N' prekey messages serialized according to OTRv4 specification.

-User Profile (USER-PROF)
-  (Optional).

-Prekey Profile (PREKEY-PROF)
-  (Optional).

 Ensemble MAC (MAC)
   The MAC with the appropriate MAC key of everything: from the message type to the prekey messages.
 ```

-The server must verify is the profile is not expired and if the signature is valid.
-If the profiles are not present in this message, the server can't check the expiry and returns and error.
+The server must verify is the profile is not expired and if the signature is

-User profile and Prekey profile are published once, and should not be published again until they expire.
-The client is expected to know when they should not be sent to the server.
+valid.
+If the profiles are not present in this message, the server can't check
+the expiry and returns and error.

 ### Storage Information Message